Sathaphorn-S/admin_dashboard/README.md

 **Dashboard Page**:

-- **Search Users**: Use the search bar to filter users by their username 🔍.
+- **Search Users**: Use the search bar to filter users by their name or username 🔍.

 - **View Details**: Click on any user to view more detailed information 👤.